 Under the terms of the collaboration, we and Regeneron have agreed to a target selection process, whereby Regeneron may obtain exclusive rights for up to 10 targets to be chosen by Regeneron during the collaboration term, subject to various adjustments and limitations set forth in the agreement.
 Of these 10 total targets, Regeneron may select up to five non-liver targets, while the remaining targets will be focused in the liver.
-At the inception of the agreement, Regeneron selected the first of its ten targets, which is subject to a co-development and co-commercialization arrangement between us and Regeneron.
+At the inception of the agreement, Regeneron selected the first of its ten targets, while the remaining targets will be focused in the liver.
+At the inception of the agreement, Regeneron.
 We retain the exclusive right to solely develop products for certain indications.
 During the target selection process, we have the right to choose additional liver targets for our own development using commercially reasonable efforts.
-Certain targets that either we or Regeneron select may be subject to further co-development and co-commercialization arrangements at our or Regeneron's option, as applicable.
-In addition, subject to certain restrictions, Regeneron will be able to replace a limited number of targets with substitute targets upon the payment of a specified replacement fee, in which case exclusive rights to the replaced target revert to us.
+Certain targets that either we or Regeneron select may be subject to certain restrictions, Regeneron will be able to replace a limited number of targets with substitute targets upon the payment of a specified replacement fee, in which case exclusive rights to the replaced target revert to us.
 Regeneron's target selections are subject to certain additional restrictions, including that non-liver targets are not the subject of ongoing or planned research and development by us or are not the subject of a collaboration or pending collaboration with a third party.

 Research activities under the collaboration will be governed by evaluation and research and development plans that will outline the parties' responsibilities under, anticipated timelines of and budgets for, the various programs.
 We will assist Regeneron with the preliminary evaluation of liver targets, and Regeneron will be responsible for preclinical research and the conduct of clinical development, manufacturing and commercialization of products directed to each of its exclusive targets under the oversight of the joint steering committee.
-We may assist, as requested by Regeneron, with the later discovery and research of product candidates directed to any target.
-For each selected target, Regeneron is required to use commercially reasonable efforts to submit regulatory filings necessary to achieve initial IND acceptance for at least one product directed to each applicable target, and following IND acceptance for at least one product, to develop and commercialize such product.
+We may assist, as requested by Regeneron, with the later discovery and research of product candidates directed to any selected target.
+For each selected target, Regeneron is required to use commercially reasonable efforts to submit regulatory filings necessary to achieve initial investigational new drug, or IND, acceptance for at least one product directed to each applicable target, and following IND acceptance for at least one product, to develop and commercialize such product.